SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 14 October, 2024
+### 📅 Tuesday, 15 October, 2024
 ------
 ### Events
 ------
-An event in the USA that occurs on October 14th is Indigenous Peoples' Day, which is observed in several states and communities.
-Here are some key points about the event:

-- **Indigenous Peoples' Day**: This day is celebrated to honor and recognize the cultural heritage and contributions of Indigenous peoples in America.
-- **Alternative to Columbus Day**: It is observed as an alternative to Columbus Day, which traditionally also falls on the second Monday in October.
+Here are some events that typically occur around October 15th in the USA.
+Note that specific events can vary by year:

+- **National Hispanic Heritage Month (September 15 - October 15):**
+  - Celebrations and events across the country recognizing the contributions and influence of Hispanic Americans.
-- **Recognition and Support**:
+  - Cultural festivals, parades, and educational activities.

+- **Fall Festivals:**
+  - Many communities hold fall festivals around this time, celebrating the autumn season with activities like hayrides, corn ma
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🌟✨ Every step forward is a victory! 🚶‍♂️💪"
+"Shine bright like a star and let your positivity light up the world! 🌟😊✨"